 A Transformator is a certain activity or work on an object during a specified time interval, here a Uniform stochastic distribution between 0.3 and 0.6 minutes.
 During the work in this specific Transformator no attributes are modified.
 However, these could be added to the list of transformations under “Actions”.
 Objects can have any number of basic scalar attributes, such as Strings, Numbers or Dates.

 The actual work is not done by the Transformators, but by Transformers.
-This is analogous to the capacity of an organisation.
-An organisation (the containing entity in which the business processes are run) defines any number of them.
-These Transformers, or the work force, can be persons or other actors such as computers or machines.
+This is analogous to the resources or capacity of an organisation.
+An Organisation (the containing entity in which the business processes are run) defines any number of them.
+These Transformers, or the work force, can be persons or other actors or roles such as computers or machines.
 They are allocated to one or more Transformators using a time schedule with priorities.
 For example, a desk employee is allocated to the front office during work hours with a priority of 60%, but to a manager with a priority of 70%, which implies that when the manager needs the employee, he or she is forced to stop working on front-office tasks.
-The activities performed by the workers can be monitored and statistically analysed, in order to be able to make statements about the efficiency of a process scenario.
+The activities performed by the Transformers (the workers) can be monitored and statistically analysed, in order to be able to make statements about the efficiency of a process scenario.

 The next illustration shows the list of Transformers of an Organisation.
 The selected Transformer named “Central Computer 1” is allocated to two Transformators, “Receive SWIFT-payment” and “Book on VV-account”.
 This is done by selecting from a drop down list of currently defined Transformers (the blue rectangles in the model).

 Properties window for the workers in the model.
 This shows the list of workers, as well as the list of scheduled transformations.